lumirth/warlock/README.md

 - `backend` - FastAPI backend
   - FastAPI: a web framework.
 See [documentation](https://fastapi.tiangolo.com/)
-- `frontend` - Svelte/Vite frontend
+- `frontend` - SvelteKit frontend
-  - Svelte: a UI framework.
+  - SvelteKit: a UI framework.
 See [documentation](https://svelte.dev/docs)
-  - Vite: a build tool.
-See [documentation](https://vitejs.dev/guide/)
+  - TailwindCSS: CSS utility class framework.
+See [documentation](https://tailwindcss.com/docs/)
+  - DaisyUI: tailwind CSS components.
+See [documentation](https://daisyui.com/components/)

 The idea is simple.
 You have a Svelte app deployed as a static site, and a FastAPI backend REST API providing data to the frontend.
 The frontend is served from a CDN, and the backend is served from a web server(that is, when finally deployed).